 Valuing the transformative power of arts and culture

 Arts, culture, creativity and heritage are powerful tools for this approach.
-We have already seen how arts can foster social inclusion and change lives in the UK.
-Applying this learning to an international development context allows us to connect UK expertise and experience with the equivalent expertise and experience overseas in order to collaborate on global challenges in a sustainable way.
+We have already seen how arts can foster social inclusion and change lives in the UK and overseas, addressing global challenges in a sustainable way.

 Find out more:

-Explore the programmes we are co-delivering with partners on the ground.
+Explore the programmes we are co-delivering with partners.
 Read more about the Cultural Protection Fund, an example of a large-scale development programme that follows this approach.
 Browse our blog to learn more about this area of work.